baer/pint/README.md

 # Pint

 Pint is built with Pint so for an example you can just check out the Pintfile in the build directory!
-To check out the Pint website (A much more typical project built with this tool) check out [Pintjs.com](http://pintjs.com)
+Or for a more typical project built check out [Pintjs.com src](https://github.com/baer/pintjs.com)

 ##### Problems this project is trying to solve